aphalo/gginnards/README.md

 `geom_debug()` by default prints the `data` object received as input to the console and generates no graphic output.
-As it takes as arguments functions, it allows great fexibility in how `data` is displayed or saved. `geom_debug()` is useful at any time when one needs to check what variables are returned by a statistics.
+As it takes as arguments functions, it allows great flexibility in how `data` is displayed or saved. `geom_debug()` is useful at any time when one needs to check what variables are returned by a statistics.
 Many statistics are well documented and always return the same variables.
 For other statistics